-NOTE 10 - INCOME TAXES
+NOTE 9 - INCOME TAXES

-The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2019 and 2018.
+The Company had no income tax expense due to operating losses incurred for the years ended December 31, 2020 and 2019.
 The Company accounts for income taxes in accordance with ASC 740, which requires that the tax benefit of net operating losses, temporary differences and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
 Because of the Company's recent history of operating losses, management believes that recognition of the deferred tax assets arising from the above-mentioned future tax benefits is currently not likely to be realized and, accordingly, has provided a full valuation allowance.

-The Company's income tax expense for the periods ended December 31, 2019 and 2018 are summarized below:
+The Company's income tax expense for the years ended December 31, 2020 and 2019 are summarized below: